tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 1. From the extracted GitHub directory, open the **\\Hands-on lab\\WebApp\\InsuranceAPI\_KeyVault\\InsuranceAPI.sln** solution.

+>NOTE:  Be sure you open the correct solution (there are two)

 2. Switch to your Azure Portal.

 3. Select **Key Vaults**, then select your Azure Key Vault.